devdunlap/hello-world/README.md

 #This is the beginning of my AutoApply Application/API/BOT
 5252

 # The purpose of this application is to gather information from a user.
-Have an ETL scrape a Job board for matching positions, and to have a resume retrieved from storage and sent to the job posting.
+Have an ETL scrape a Job board for matching positions, and to have a resume retrieved from storage and sent to the job posting.,,,,

 ##Step 1 will be to identify a bot or method to collect the following information.
 (Name, email, password, keywords for job search)
 #investigate which containers I can use for the front end of the app.
 Investigate Dockers and Container to find a solution